Jaghs/SQL-project/README.md

-# Transforming and Analyzing Data with-SQL
+# Transforming and Analyzing Data with SQL

 ## Project/Goals